 The salaries & wages line item relates to the labor associated with operating the park including the departments of Safety, Repair & Maintenance, Customer Service, Security, House Keeping as well as management and back office support.
-We estimated that the waterpark and FEC will require a staff of about 75 persons during operating hours.
+We estimated that the waterpark would require a staff of about 75 persons during operating hours.